skills/hello-github-actions/README.md

 - `name: Post welcome comment` gives your workflow a name.
 This name appears on any pull request or in the Actions tab of your repository.
 - `on: pull_request: types: [opened]` indicates that your workflow will execute anytime a pull request opens in your repository.
+- `permissions` assigns the workflow permissions to operate on the repository
+- `pull-requests: write` gives the workflow permission to write to pull requests.
+This is needed to create the welcome comment.

 Next, we need to specify jobs to run.